 1. Quality Content Written by Subject Experts

-The written quality of the content you publish on your website can make or break visitor trust in your brand.
+The written quality of the content you publish on pages across your Shopify store can make or break visitor trust in your brand.
 Especially for new visitors.
 It goes without saying that your text should be free from spelling or grammar errors.

 If you operate in a specialist niche, then hire a subject expert to write your content.
 If it’s not written by someone who knows the topic, that will shine through in the writing.
 This will be clear to both visitors and search engines.